dinistiq

 JSR330 specifies the concept of qualifiers to select which implementation of an interface is to be chosen.
 Unfortunately this means, that the injection point defines which implementation is chosen in the Java code.
 So we recommend not to use this in your code but add configuration files (see below) to control the selection of implementing classes outside the code.

-You may defined annotations describing qualifiers
+You may define annotations describing qualifiers

 @Qualifier